Developer Reactions to Protestware in Open Source Software: The cases of color.js and es5.ext: Empirical Results

-\paragraph{\ul{\textbf{Spread throughout the Ecosystem (RQ1)}}} \revise{ Inspired by the work that researched social media~\citep{kanuri2018scheduling}, in this analysis, we employ a simple metric known as the engagement metric, to compare how quickly the discussions spread within the GitHub ecosystem and the external social media, separately.
-We use the four origin issues as the start point of each studied case and use these definitions. \begin{itemize} \item \textit{Post.} We break all conversations into posts for any issue, PR, commit, and social media posts and comments.
-Therefore, a post has a timestamp, the post context in the text, and the developer who is the author of the post. \item \textit{Engaged developer:} This is a count of unique developers who have authored any protestware posts after the start point.
+\revise{Inspired by related work~\citep{kanuri2018scheduling}, we defined social media metrics to measure the engagement and how quickly discussions of protestware spread within the GitHub ecosystem and the external social media.
+We use the four origin issues as the starting point of each studied case and use the following definitions: \begin{itemize} \item \textit{Post.} All conversations are regarded as posts for any issue, PR, commit, and social media posts.
+Each post has a timestamp, the post context in the text, and the developer who is the author of the post. \item \textit{Engaged developer:} This is a count of unique developers who have authored any protestware posts after the start point.
 Hence, we only count the first instance of the engaged developer post. \item \textit{Engaged post:} This is the count of unique posts from the start point of the protestware.
-Similar to ``engaged developers,'' includes only posts created after the start point, removing duplicates. \end{itemize} We now define our engagement metrics. \begin{itemize} \item \textit{Developer engagement metric. }This measures the time it takes for the disruption to engage a preset number of developers.
-We calculate the number of days it takes to reach a predetermined number of engaged developers, which in this case is 100, 500, 1,000 and 15,000 developers
+Similar to ``engaged developers'', this includes only posts created after the start point, removing duplicates. \end{itemize} Based on the above definitions, we now introduce our engagement metrics. \begin{itemize} \item \textit{Developer engagement metric. }This measures the number of developers engaged within one, seven, and fourteen days from the start point of the disruption.

-\item \textit{Post engagement metric. }This metric tracks the time it takes for the disruption to engage a predetermined number of engaged posts.
-The thresholds are set at 100, 500, 1,000, 5,000, and 25,000 posts.
+\item \textit{Post engagement metric. }This measures the number of posts generated within one, seven, and fourteen days from the start point of the disruption.

-\item \textit{Social media post engagement metric (Hackernews and Reddit). }This metric measures the time it takes for the disruption to engage a predetermined number of engaged posts on social media platforms.
-The thresholds are set at 10, 100, and 250 posts. \end{itemize}
+\item \textit{Social media post engagement metric (Hackernews and Reddit). }This measures the number of posts made on social media platforms (Hackernews and Reddit) within one, seven, and fourteen days from the start point of the disruption. \end{itemize} }

-\ul{\textbf{Discussions of protestware spread like wildfire, but not faster than vulnerabilities.}} Table~\ref{tab:abandoned} presents a summary of statistics related to the engagement metrics.
-We find that discussions about protestware, although rapid, do not spread as quickly as discussions about vulnerabilities across the GitHub ecosystem.
-For example, in the GitHub ecosystem, it took just 0.17 days for \caseOne~to generate 100 posts.
-However, when comparing the spread speed to vulnerabilities, \caseThree~and \caseFour~spread are relatively faster.
-Specifically, \caseFour~took only 2.21 days to engage 1,000 developers and 0.70 days to generate 1,000 posts, demonstrating a quicker dissemination compared to protestware. }